ligolang/ligo/gitlab-pages/docs/data-types/big_maps.md

 </Syntax>

-When we want to update a big map, but also obtain the value of the updated binding, we can use `Big_map.get_and_update`.
+To simultaneously update a map and obtain the value of the updated element, use the function `Big_map.get_and_update`.
+This function allows you to extract a value from a big-map for use, as in this example:

 <Syntax syntax="cameligo">